candiddev/etcha/hugo/content/docs/references/config.md

 ## `vars`

 A map of strings and any type of value.
 Can be used during rendering to get/set values.
-See [Building Patterns](../../guides/building-patterns) and [Running Patterns](../../running-patterns) for more information.
+See [Patterns - Variables](../references/patterns#variables), [Building Patterns](../../guides/building-patterns), and [Running Patterns](../../running-patterns) for more information.

 **Default:** `{}`